 - Design thinking project in collaboration with WBEZ

-The practicum requires students to apply what they have learned in the social journalism program in a culminating real-world journalistic experience.
-The practicum is designed with some flexibility to allow it to conform to the needs of particular communities and the career goals of each student, but each project must be approved in advance by the instructor of this course.
+The practicum requires students to apply what they have learned in the engagement journalism program in a culminating real-world journalistic experience.
+The practicum is designed with some flexibility to allow it to conform to the needs of particular communities and the career goals of each student, but each project must be approved in advance by the instructor.
 Students propose an individual project designed to serve the community they have selected.
-These projects will vary tremendously depending on the needs of the community.
-At the beginning of the social journalism program, students chose a community to serve, and they have been learning about and engaging this community in multiple ways in previous semesters.
-This knowledge will allow them to develop and execute on a plan tailored to the community and the problems or needs they have identified.

-The goal of this course is to better prepare students for entering a tumultuous media environment by fostering an understanding of business dynamics and opportunities in media industries in the context of digital disruption.
-Students get a basic grounding in the skills and knowledge they would need to not only potentially start their own businesses, but also to bring entrepreneurial, innovative thinking into legacy organizations.
-Students work in teams to build business plans and investor pitches for their own startups with guidance from accelerator Start.co and local entrepreneurs.
+The goal of this course was to better prepare students for entering a tumultuous media environment by fostering an understanding of business dynamics and opportunities in media industries in the context of digital disruption.
+Students got a basic grounding in the skills and knowledge they would need to not only potentially start their own businesses, but also to bring entrepreneurial, innovative thinking into legacy organizations.
+Students worked in teams to build business plans and investor pitches for their own startups with guidance from accelerator Start.co and local entrepreneurs.

 JOUR 7330/4910 Social Media Theory and Practice, University of Memphis (2011-2014)

 Graduate and undergraduate courses exploring the latest trends, research and theory on social media.
-Students practice applying their knowledge through strategic, professional use of blogs, Twitter, Foursquare, and a host of other services and tools in the course.
-This course is designed to engage students in active participation in digital communities and explore how to effectively engage audiences online.
-The graduate and undergraduate sections of the course are similar, but the former includes a stronger emphasis on theory.
+Students practiced applying their knowledge through strategic, professional use of blogs, Twitter, Foursquare, and a host of other services and tools in the course.
+This course was designed to engage students in active participation in digital communities and explore how to effectively engage audiences online.
+The graduate and undergraduate sections of the course were similar, but the former included a stronger emphasis on theory.

 Jour7050 Mass Communication Theory, University of Memphis, (2008-2014)

-Graduate seminar course introduces students to important theories in journalism and mass communication.
-Students conduct a literature review and read many classic and contemporary articles in the field, lead discussions and engage in wide-ranging exploration of a host of research on media effects, persuasion, cultural studies, the production of mass media products, and more.
+Graduate seminar course introduced students to important theories in journalism and mass communication.
+Students conducted a literature review and read many classic and contemporary articles in the field, led discussions and engaged in wide-ranging exploration of a host of research on media effects, persuasion, cultural studies, the production of mass media products, and more.

 Jour3120 Reporting, University of Memphis, (2009-2014)

-This course helpss students hone interviewing, reporting, writing and multimedia skills, with a special emphasis on developing an ability to report in multiple media forms, from blogging to video to more traditional narrative.
-Students also learn to comprehensively cover a beat, build sources and develop audience.
+This course helped students hone interviewing, reporting, writing and multimedia skills, with a special emphasis on developing an ability to report in multiple media forms, from blogging to video to more traditional narrative.
+Students also learned to comprehensively cover a beat, build sources and develop audience.

 J2121 Media Writing, University of Memphis, (2008-2009)

-This is our basic introductory course on the basics of news writing and reporting.
-Students learn how to interview, craft leads cover events, and break news.
-They also study AP Style and story structure, and work on honing their grammar and basic writing abilities.
+This was our basic introductory course on the basics of news writing and reporting.
+Students learned how to interview, craft leads, cover events, and break news.
+They also studied AP Style and story structure, and worked on honing their grammar and basic writing abilities.

 J2100 News, University of Missouri (Summer 2007)